 The PHA will notify the family in writing of the family members who are subject to the community service requirement and the family members who are exempt on an annual basis, at interim, and at the time of lease renewal.
 If the family includes nonexempt individuals, those individuals will be informed that the PHA maintains a list of agencies in the community that provide volunteer and/or training opportunities, available at the the PHA office and the PHA website.
 Nonexempt individuals will be provided with a documentation form on which they may record the activities they perform and the number of hours contributed.
-The form will also have a place for a signature by an appropriate official, who will certify to the activities and hours completed.
-An appropriate official may include, but is not limited to; program leader, supervisor, Property Manager, Volunteer Coordinator, FSS Coordinator.
+The form will also have a place for a signature by an appropriate official may include, but is not limited to; program leader, supervisor, Property Manager, Volunteer Coordinator, FSS Coordinator.